lsat overview

 In August 2023, LSAC resumed live-in-person testing, with testers having the option of taking the digital LSAT at home, or taking the digital LSAT at a public, digital test center.

-IMPORTANT NOTE: In August 2024, as part of a settlement agreement with vision-impaired testers, LSAC will drop the Games section entirely from all future LSAT administrations.
+In August 2024, as part of a settlement agreement with vision-impaired testers, LSAC dropped the Games section entirely from all future LSAT administrations.

 A QUICK OVERVIEW